-This blog is dedicated to Dark Art, in all its myriad forms-

 As a child, Monstror was obsessed with dead things and the processes of decay itself, particularly dead birds that frequented his garden; as well as the look and texture of rusted objects.
 During these formative years he did a lot of drawing, but eventually stopped altogether for some years.
 Once he had grown older he found a job as a graphic designer and this brought back to him a desire to begin drawing again, predominately using the Drawing aspects of Photoshop programs.

 From the very beginning, Monstror had a need and desire to express a feeling or mood, not to just "create something artistic".
 To this day, this is still the criteria he uses: expressing a mood, outward, into the world; not intentionally producing pieces of art.
-I've been personally in correspondence with Eric about his work and I'll include a quote here that he sent me: "I know my works are full of artistic mistakes and I have no real technique to do so, but that is the way I want it to be."
+I've been personally in correspondence with Eric about his work and I'll include a quote here that he sent me:

 And I include this quote for a specific reason.
 First and foremost, I have yet to find anything in his pieces that would be anywhere near the category of a "mistake".
 However, I think I know what he means here, and that is his work emerges up from deep within.
 The soul of every person has flaws and mistakes and those unique qualities are precisely what makes humans what we are--makes us, us; from the most damaged to the most exalted.